erikaangela/fetch-form/README.md

 * Occupation
 * State

-The Occupation and State dropdown menu's are obtained from a GET request to the API. values If a field is not filled out upon submission, an error message is returned (i.e., a red "Required" or email specific feedback).
-If the submission is successful, all error messages disappear, a POST request is made to the API, and a success message is displayed.
+The Occupation and State dropdown menus are obtained from a GET request to the API.
+If a field is not filled out upon submission, an error message is returned (i.e., a red "Required" or email specific feedback).
+If the submission is successful, all error messages disappear, a POST request with the form's values is made to the API, and a success message is displayed.

 ### Technologies Used